Things to do in Samarkand

-A calming picturesque square surrounded by three enormous madrassas who can be spotted from anywhere in the city.
+A calming, picturesque square surrounded by three enormous madrassas that can be spotted from anywhere in the city.
 This complex in the center of the old town is probably Uzbekistan’s most famous and largest site.
-All three have their own unique architectural, mosaic tile design with striking details on the out and inside.
+All three have their own unique architectural mosaic tile design with striking details on the out and inside.

 Get a local experience at the Siab Bazaar

 Emerge with the locals at the huge Siab Bazaar, where all fresh products sold are grown in Uzbekistan.
 Find fresh fruits, vegetables, sweets, nuts, handicrafts, and traditional delicious clay oven bread, which are certainly a must-try!

 The Bazaar is located within walking distance from Registan and next to the Bibi-Khanym Mosque, one of the other things to do in Samarkand.

 What makes this bazaar especially great are the people.
 If you didn’t know already, Uzbek people are some of the friendliest and warmest people out there.

 Visit “Tomb of the King” Gur-e Amir, Samarkand